-Most cryptocurrencies begin with a market cap in mind, which means that their production will decrease over time thus, ideally, making any particular coin more valuable in the future.
+Most cryptocurrencies begin with a market cap in mind.
+This means that their production will decrease over time.
+Thus, ideally, making any particular coin more valuable in the future.

 Bitcoin was the first cryptocurrency ever invented in 2009 by a developer named Satoshi Nakamoto.